 To test the dry time of the fabric completely saturated and laid, we soaked them thru and laid them all out at the same time to dry.
 Checking them and recording the time it took them to feel dry on the surface as well as dry completely.
 The significance of this test wasn't necessarily in the specific times it took them to dry but how they dried compared with one another.

 We incorporated each top into any and every layer combination we could imagine.
-We observed how they felt against the skin with layers of different types and fits over the top of them, layered over top of t-shirts and other base layers.
+We observed how they felt against the skin with layers of different types and fits worn over the top.
 We layered tight and sticky technical fleece mid layers, wool sweaters, slick nylon down jackets, and tacky synthetic insulating layers like the Patagonia Nano Air or R1.
 Any combo we could think of, we tried.
 We observed if the sleeves bunched up, if they felt bulky or restrictive at all, if they were itchy, if they fit tight or uncomfortable, and how much static electricity they built up.

 By putting each base layer through extensive and exhaustive testing and observation across these metrics, we rated them all for each metric to aid in bringing you the most detailed and helpful review out there.